conan-io/docs/packaging/existing_binaries.rst

  - When it is not possible to build the packages from sources (only pre-built binaries available).
  - When you are developing your package locally and want to export the built artifacts to the local cache.
-   Because you don't want to rebuild again (clean copy) your artifacts, you don't want to call ``conan create``.
+   As you don't want to rebuild again (clean copy) your artifacts, you don't want to call ``conan create``.
    This way you can keep your build cache if you are using an IDE or calling locally to the ``conan build`` command.